pnnl/tesp/install/Linux/Ubuntu_build.rst

  helics_recorder --version
  fncs_broker --version # look for the program to start, then exit with error

-To set up Python to run with HELICS, add this to your *~/.bashrc* file:
+To set up Python and Java to run with HELICS, add this to your *~/.bashrc* file:

 ::

  export PYTHONPATH=/usr/local/python:$PYTHONPATH
+ export JAVAPATH=/usr/local/java:$JAVAPATH

 Then test HELICS from Python 3: